vytasrgl/ChatScript/wiki/ChatScript-Fact-Manual.md

 ## FactSet Remaps

 Factset names like @1 are not mnemonic.
-You can “rename” them as follows:
+You can "rename" them as follows:
 ```
 rename: @bettername @12
 ```